 Despite its long history and widespread support this alliance between design and selection as way of understanding biological organization has a number of serious problems.
 Firstly, the design analogy makes all organization quasi-mentalistic.
 Explaining the properties of organisms in terms of the properties of minds is a strange approach for a supposedly naturalist account.
-Secondly, and perhaps more fundamentally, the design analogy addresses biological organization by simply presupposing a resemblance with a paradigm class of organized systems, namely artifacts.
+Secondly, and perhaps more fundamentally, the design analogy provides no conception of the nature of organization at all.
+In effect, the design analogy addresses biological organization by simply presupposing a resemblance with a paradigm class of organized systems, namely artifacts.
 Moreover the explanation of the nature of organization comes to no more than the claim that there is (or it is as if there were) a scheme that specifies global relations for the system.
 Thus, at most the design analogy explains the transfer of organization from the plan in the mind of the designer to the material artifact.
-It doesn't explain, nor even address, the nature or origins of biological organization.
+It doesn't explain its nature or origins.

-Adding natural selection to the design-analogy picture does not modify this basic problem.
+Adding natural selection to the picture does not modify this basic problem.
 Selection itself is, and must be, organized: for selection-driven adaptation to occur there must already be a coherently organized organism and a possible successful 'lifestyle' (i.e., a systematic pattern of interaction).
-So whilst explanations that appeal to natural selection can explain the transfer of organization from a structured selection force to changes in organism morphology, there remain fundamental organizational issues that are not explained.
+So whilst explanations that appeal to it can explain the transfer of organization from a structured selection force to changes in organism morphology, there remain fundamental organizational issues that are not explained.
 What distinguishes an organized or coherent selection force from a disorganized collection of influences?
-What is it that allows selection to create organized organisms?
+What is it that allows selection to create organized organized organisms?

-1Compare Kitcher 1998, pp.271-2.
+Compare Kitcher 1998, pp.271-2.

 One might at this point object that the fundamental organizational presuppositions of selection are minimal (e.g. Darwin's Principles' (Lewontin 1970)) and that the actual organizational complexity within which selection works is the product of prior selection.
 However the claim that selection is a powerful explanation of the genesis of organization does nothing to provide a model of that organization, and, therefore, nothing to model the interaction between current selection and current organization.
 To assume otherwise is to assume that organization is redundant relative to selection, which is baldly false.
 It is the evolutionary equivalent of the behaviorist assumption that internal organization is redundant relative to reinforcement experience.
 Furthermore, the underlying intuition of this argument appeals to a strong adaptationism that is implausible.
 It is far from clear how much of the organization that participates in the selection process is properly attributable to selection itself.
-If the constraints on variance, constraints on the generation of variations (Bickhard & Campbell, in press), have coherent patterns, then they may play an important role in shaping the outcomes of selection.2
+If the constraints on variance have coherent patterns, then they may play an important role in shaping the outcomes of selection.2